-Tax-Free Childcare will eventually replace Employer Supported Childcare and has the advantage that the self employed, as well as employed individuals, can make use of the scheme.
-At Oliver Phillips, we can provide guidance on Tax-Free Childcare and Employer Supported Childcare in the East London area.
+Tax-Free Childcare replaced Employer Supported Childcare, and has the advantage that the self employed, as well as employed individuals, can make use of the scheme.
+At Oliver Phillips, we can provide guidance on Tax-Free Childcare and Employer Supported Childcare in the East London or surrounding areas.

 Under TFC the tax relief available is 20% of the costs of childcare up to a total of childcare costs of £10,000 per child per year.
 The scheme will therefore be worth a maximum of £2,000 per child (£4,000 for a disabled child).
 Parents are able to apply for TFC for children under 12 (up to 17 for children with disabilities).

 To qualify for Tax-Free Childcare all parents in the household must generally meet a minimum income level, based on working 16 hours a week (on average £152 a week) and each earn less than £100,000 a year and not already be receiving support through Tax Credits or Universal Credit.

 Parents are able to register with the government and open an online account.
 The government will then 'top up' payments into this account at a rate of 20p for every 80p that families pay in.

 Self-employed parents are able to get support with childcare costs using the TFC scheme, unlike employer supported childcare scheme.
 To support newly self-employed parents, the government have introduced a 'start-up' period.
 During this period a newly self-employed parent will not have to earn the minimum income level.

 TFC and service issues

 All parents of eligible children can apply for both 30 hours of free childcare and TFC via a single website.
 Parents can apply online through the childcare service which can be accessed via the Childcare Choices website.

 Only childcare providers registered with a regulator can receive Tax-Free Childcare payments.

 How does this relate to employer supported childcare?